Mariana88/Dependency-Injection-Study/Basic-Browser-App.md

 handler: Object
   PROPERTIES: 1
    controller: object
    	PROPERTIES: 3
 		view: Object
-      INITIALIZED: empty
+  			PROPERTIES: 0
+ 			METHODS: 1
+    				display:
+      					ARGS: 1
+        					result: Number
+        					PURPOSE: to be appended into the DOM
+      					RETURNS: undefined
+     					BEHAVIOR: Takes in a number and concatenates it into the innerHTML of the 'output' div
     		model: Object
-      INITIALIZED: empty
+  			PROPERTIES: 1
+    				lastResult: Number
+    				INITALIZED: 0
+  			METHODS: 2
+    				1)getLastResult:
+      					ARGS: none
+      					RETURNS: undefined
+     					BEHAVIOR: Retrieves this.lastResult
+    				2)setLastResult:
+      					ARGS: 1
+        					param1: Number
+        					PURPOSE: To be set as the new "last result" stored
+      					RETURNS: undefined
+     					BEHAVIOR: Resets this.lastResult to the parameter value
 		logic: Object
-      INITIALIZED: empty
+  			PROPERTIES: 0
+  			METHODS: 1
+    				add:
+      					ARGS: 3
+      						1) number (a user input number)
+						2) number (a second user input number)
+						3) number (the last result stored from a previous operation)
+      					RETURNS: number (the result of the addition operation performed)
+      					BEHAVIOR: Considers the input provided and decides on which numbers to add: if two numbers provided as user input, adds them.
+If only 1 number provided as user input, adds this number to last result.

     	METHODS: 1
     		add:
       			ARGS: 2
         			arg1: Number
           			PURPOSE: to be passed to logic as input to calculate SUM
 				arg2: Number
           			PURPOSE: to be passed to logic as input to calculate SUM
      			RETURN: undefined
       			BEHAVIOR: Retrieves last result from module.
 Calls logic passing the two input numbers and last result as arguments.
 Logs the result of the addition(logic) to the console.
 Calls model to (re)set last result.
 Calls view to display result.

   METHODS: 1
     add: